Baka (Japanese word): Meanings

 Three special meanings are unrelated semantic connections.
 Baka6 "trough shell" is a truncation of bakagai 馬鹿貝 "trough shell; Mactra chinensis".
 Baka7 "numbness (of limbs)" is used in the expression baka ni naru 馬鹿になる, and baka8 means "(an antique kind of) coin counter".

 Usages

-Baka, which originated as a 14th-century literary insult, has become "the most commonly used" swearword in contemporary Japanese.
+In Japanese in MangaLand: Learning the Basics, Marc Bernabe listed baka as "the most commonly used" and the "top swearword" in Japan.
 Usages of this term can be discussed in terms of pragmatic depth, dialectal variation, and proper names.

 Pragmatics

 The linguistic pragmatics of using insults like baka can be language specific.
 For instance, Japanese has fewer words for calling someone a "fool" than English.
 Jack Seward recounts asking his language teacher "to prepare a list of the most stunning and forcible insults, pejoratives, and curses in Japanese", but was surprised that the "short, unimaginative, and seeming ineffectual" list had only two words: baka "fool" and chikushō 畜生 "beast".

 Carr proposes that intentional vagueness explains the comparatively small lexical field of Japanese insults.

 One likely reason for the relatively few Japanese words for 'fool' is vagueness.
 In both English and Japanese, the words for 'fool' have meanings that vary along scales of friendly–hostile, or joking–serious.
 In English, at one end of a scale are words like silly goose and at the other end are words like stupid asshole.
 And in Japanese, at one end are words like kamaboko baka 蒲鉾馬鹿 'silly chump' and at the other end are words like baka-yarō 馬鹿野郎 'damn fool'.
 The difference is in the degree of lexical diversification along the scales of meaning.
 English seems to have more 'fool' words with more specificity – Japanese seems to have fewer 'fool' words with more vagueness.
 There are decided pragmatic and communicative advantages to such lexical vagueness.
 If you call me a stupid son-of-a-bitch, I know exactly what you mean.
 But if you call me a baka-yarō, I cannot be so sure of what you mean.
 The expression baka-yarō 馬鹿野郎 is one of the most insulting terms in the Japanese lexicon, but it is vague and can range in meaning from an affectionate 'silly-willy' to an abusive 'jerk-off fool'.
 Baka-yarō is so widely used that it has become semantically weak and vague.
 Such vagueness can serve to conceal hostility and thus to maintain social harmony.